poiyomi/PoiyomiDocs/docs/special-fx/emission.md

 How much to multiply the Emission Strength with Audio.

 :::warning
 This is a mathematical value.
-Your multiplier must be at least `1` or greater for AudioLink Emissions to work by default.
+Your multiplier must be at least `1` or greater for Audio Link Emissions to work by default.

 If you change any of these to `0`, Emissions may not be visible since there's nothing being multiplied.
 :::